ricky-davis/CozyImprovements/README.md

 # Cozy Improvements

 ## Overview
-Cozy Improvements is designed to enhance the lighting experience inside the ship to create a more immersive and cozy environment.
+Cozy Improvements is designed to enhance the lighting experience inside the ship to create a more immersive and cozy environment, as well as increasing usability of ship components in the dark.

 ## Features
 - Added lights inside of the Storage Container